lisahh986/Data-Science-Salary-Prediction/README.md

 <sub>train.csv - The training data set is sourced from Kaggle.com.
 It has over 617 rows with:
 Id Unique identifier for each observation.
 AB-GL Fifty-six anonymized health characteristics.
 All are numeric except for EJ, which is categorical.
 Class A binary target: 1 indicates the subject has been diagnosed with one of the three conditions, 0 indicates they have not.

-I removed ID column cause it is not necessary for analysis
+I removed ID column cause it is not necessary for analysis.
 EJ is converted from A, B categories to 0 or 1.
 </sub>